jgerstmayr/EXUDYN/docs/RST/MassSpringDamperTutorial.rst

    \ ``main/pythonDev/Examples/springDamperTutorial.py``\

-A similar version based on a simplified approach (using a 3D mass point) is available as
+A similar version based on a simplified approach (using a 3D mass point) is available as, which uses simplified approaches:

    \ ``main/pythonDev/Examples/springDamperTutorialNew.py``\

-This tutorial will set up a mass point and a spring damper, dynamically compute the solution and evaluate the reference solution.
+The following tutorial will set up a mass point and a spring damper, dynamically compute the solution and evaluate the reference solution.

 We import the exudyn library and the interface for all nodes, objects, markers, loads and sensors: